vpinball/pinmame/src/p2k/README.md

 ## Where the time goes

-Measured in a running game:
+Measured in a running game (Linux, and outdated):

 | | |
 |---|---|